-Known for its combination of glorious sunshine, sandy beaches and laid-back lifestyle coupled with the ease of getting there, it’s obvious why Spain is a holiday favourite with travellers from the UK.
+Known for its combination of glorious sunshine, sandy beaches and laid-back lifestyle coupled with the ease of getting there, it’s obvious why the Costa Dorada in Spain is a holiday favourite with travellers from the UK.

 Catalonia is located in the north east of Spain, bordering France and Andorra to the north, Aragon to the west, Valencia to the south and the Mediterranean Sea to the east.
 The climate of Catalonia is diverse – the populated area along the coast features a temperate Mediterranean climate wheareas the Pyrenean peaks have a mountain or even Alpine climate at the highest summits.